duanetoler/RunCLISHcommand/Operations.md

 The VS01 and VS09 may be hosted on VSX_Cluster01, but VSX_Cluster01 has 42
 virtual systems.
 Only VS01 and VS09 are the ones we care about.

-A new list is created dynamically such that:
+A new list fact is created dynamically such that:

 ```yaml
 VSX_Cluster01: